estevez-dev/ha-client.app/docs.md

 [Back to top](#documentation)
 ## Notifications
 **(HA Client >= 0.6.0)**
-Starting from version 0.6.0 HA Client sipports sending notifications from Home Assistant to the app.
+Starting from version 0.6.0 HA Client supports sending notifications from Home Assistant to the app.
 The app [should be registered in your HA](#mobile-app-integration) and HA need to be restarted to make it work.

 For now notificationas could only have title and text.
 No actions supported yet.
 After [mobile app will be registered](#mobile-app-integration) and your Home Assistant will be restarted you'll see a new `notify` service.
 For example: `notify.mobile_app_egor_s_pixel_3_xl`.
 It can be used to send notifications to HA Client on a specific device.
 Just call this service with some data:
 ```yaml